Hee Lanmi

-Hee Lanmi (ꯍꯤ ꯂꯥꯟꯃꯤ), also spelled as Hi Lanmi or Hee Lanmee, refers to the boat army or naval force of the traditional Meitei military.
+Hee Lanmi, (Note: written in Meetei Mayek script as ꯍꯤ ꯂꯥꯟꯃꯤ.) also spelled as Hi Lanmi or Hee Lanmee, refers to the boat army or naval force of the traditional Meitei military.
 It was one of the three divisions of the military, along with Khong Lanmi (infantry) and Sagol Lanmi (cavalry).
 The Hee Lanmi played a crucial role in both warfare and transportation, especially in a time when roads and bridges were few.

 The Hee Lanmi was an essential part of Manipur’s military and cultural history.
 It reflected the adaptability of the Meitei military system, using the region’s natural waterways for defense, trade, and communication, and forming a unique naval tradition that combined warfare and cultural celebration.

 Overview

 In ancient Kangleipak (early Manipur), the region was filled with rivers, lakes, swamps, and wetlands.
 Due to the lack of proper roads, boats were widely used for travel, trade, and communication.
 The Meitei kings developed the Hee Lanmi to carry out military operations on water.
 This force was skilled in rowing, fighting on boats, and handling various weapons while at sea or river.